 The Group's operations are subject to a range of environmental and health and safety laws, regulations and standards in each jurisdiction in which the Group operates and/or has interests.
-Operations at Dublin and Cork airports are subject to various restrictions and monitoring including regulations on carbon emissions, noise pollution, waste and effluent emissions, air quality and other provisions in respect of protection of the environment and any additional laws or regulations in these areas could increase the Group's compliance costs, impose further liability on the Group and potentially impact on the further development of the Group's operations, particularly the implementation of incremental EU and national legislative targets in relation to carbon emissions.
-They could also operate to constrain the future capacity development at Dublin and Cork airports.
-A breach of any such law or regulation could result in the imposition of material sanctions on the Group and could have a material adverse effect on the Group's business, reputation, results of operations, prospects and/or financial condition.
+Operations at Dublin and Cork airports are subject to various restrictions and monitoring including regulations and targets on carbon emissions, noise pollution, waste and effluent emissions, air quality and other provisions in respect of protection of the environment and any additional laws or regulations in these areas could increase the Group's compliance costs, impose further liability on the Group and potentially impact on the further development of the Group's operations.
+This is particularly the case with respect to the ongoing implementation of incremental EU and national legislative targets in relation to carbon emissions.
+These laws and regulations could also operate to constrain the future capacity development at Dublin and Cork airports.
+A breach of any such law or regulation or failure to achieve targets that have been set could result in the imposition of material sanctions on the Group and could have a material adverse effect on the Group's business, ability to grow, reputation, results of operations, prospects and/or financial condition.